marielle-lopez/flow/README.md

 Flow is more than just a task manager; it's a streamlined experience designed to enhance your workflow.
 With its sleek and minimalist interface, this app makes organising your day a breeze.
 Effortlessly add, prioritise, and complete tasks with a few taps, ensuring that you stay in the flow.

+## Important Notes

+- Run frontend on port 5173
+  - Otherwise, add additional origins to `allowedOrigins` array in `backend/src/main/java/io/nology/flow/config/WebConfig.java`
+- Run backend on port 8080
+- To access API documentation, navigate to this link in your browser: http://localhost:8080/swagger-ui/index.html#/

 ## To-Do

 Check out my [project board](https://github.com/users/marielle-lopez/projects/4/views/1) to see what's on the to-do list, what I'm currently working on, what I've done so far, and any bugs and issues I've come across; all in a condensed view.